2024–25 Eastern Illinois Panthers women's basketball team

 The 2024–25 Eastern Illinois Panthers women's basketball team represented Eastern Illinois University during the 2024–25 NCAA Division I women's basketball season.
 The Panthers, who were led by interim head coach Marqus McGlothan, played their home games at Groniger Arena in Charleston, Illinois, as members of the Ohio Valley Conference.

 Previous season

 The Panthers finished the 2023–24 season 15–18, 11–7 in OVC play, to finish in a three-way tie for second place.
 They would defeat Tennessee State, before falling to top-seeded and eventual tournament champions Southern Indiana in the semifinals of the OVC tournament.

-On May 20, 2024, head coach Matt Bollant announced that he would be leaving the program after seven seasons, in order to retake the head coaching position at Bryan College, a position he held from 2002–2007, with associate head coach Marqus McGlothan being named the interim head coach for the 2024–25 season.
+On May 20, 2024, head coach Matt Bollant announced that he would be leaving the program after seven seasons, in order to retake the head coaching position at Bryan College, a position he held from 2002 to 2007, with associate head coach Marqus McGlothan being named the interim head coach for the 2024–25 season.